HALL, Adelaide (1901–1993)

 Early life

 Adelaide Louise Hall was born on 20 October 1901 in Brooklyn, New York.
-Her father was a piano teacher who played many instruments and encouraged her musically.
+Her father was a piano teacher who played several instruments and encouraged her musically.
 Addie – as she was known to friends throughout her life – sang in school concerts and at the local church.

 Though Hall believed that at that time she had ‘a squeaky high voice’, she was spotted and cast in the Broadway musical Shuffle Along (1921).
 This landmark show ran for over 500 performances and helped to re-establish black showbusiness.
 She then enjoyed success in Runnin’ Wild (1923) – the show that introduced the Charleston and the ‘flapper’.